 The Code must be approved by a resolution of each House of Parliament at intervals of not more than five years.
-In the intervening period, the Code may be amended by laying proposed alterations before Parliament.
-The Code prescribes the way in which auditors are to carry out their functions under the Act and, where relevant, section 7 of the Local Government Act 1999.

-In addition to the Code, the Commission publishes separate documents that are aimed specifically at audited bodies and members of the public:
+In the intervening period, the Code may be amended by laying proposed alterations before parliament.
+In addition to the Code, the Commission publishes separate documents that are aimed specifically at audited bodies and members of the public, including:

-- Statement of Responsibilities of Auditors and of Audited Bodies which highlights the different responsibilities of the auditor and the audited body, and the limits on what the auditor can reasonably be expected to do; - Council Accounts: Your Rights which sets out the rights of members of the public to inspect, and of local electors to question and object to, local government bodies' accounts, and explains the powers of the auditor; and - Something to Complain About? which explains how audited bodies or members of the public can complain about the work of the Commission and its auditors.
+- Statement of Responsibilities of Auditors and of Audited Bodies which highlights the different responsibilities of the auditor and the audited body, and the limits on what the auditor can reasonably be expected to do; - Councils' Accounts: Your Rights which sets out the rights of members of the public to inspect, and of local electors to question and object to, local government bodies' accounts, and explains the powers of the auditor; and - How to Complain which explains how audited bodies or members of the public can complain about the work of the Commission and its auditors.